 N°17: Too much!
 Too big!
 Five centuries of prejudice

-What can there be in common between the 16th century high-boots, panties at the Rhingrave of the 17th, the puffing trousers of the zazous of the 40s and the "baggies" of the 90s?
+What can be the common link between the 16th century high-boots, panties at the Rhingrave of the 17th, the puffing trousers of the zazous of the 40s and the "baggies" of the 90s?
 They have certainly dressed the legs of men throughout of the last five centuries, but especially all have been criticized during their appearance and with regard to the same reasons: the extent of the garment, the deformation of the body or the hindrance of walking.

 Denis Bruna, curator at the fashion department of the Museum of Decorative Arts in Paris, returns to these clothing transgressions that he addressed in his last exhibition Correct outfit required.
 When the garment is scandalous.